Christine Lehnen, photographed by Eva-Lotte Hill in late 2022

 fun

-Born in the Ruhr Valley in Western Germany, she has since lived in the United States, Australia, Canada and Paris and is now based in Bonn and Manchester, splitting her time between the UK and Germany.
+Born in Recklinghausen in the Ruhr Area in Western Germany, she has since lived in the United States, Australia, Canada and France, and is now based in the UK, where she splits her time between London and Devon.

 Impressum | Data + Privacy | author photo © Eva-Lotte Hill |